-One of the best things to do in Tamarindo is to take a scuba diving or snorkeling tour to the Catalina Islands.
-The islands are home not only to literally hundreds of species but also to white-tip reef sharks and Pacific Giant Mantas.
+One of the best things to do in Tamarindo is to take a scuba diving or snorkeling tour of the Catalina Islands.
+The islands are home to hundreds of species, white-tip reef sharks and Pacific Giant Mantas.
 You may be able to see sea turtles peacefully gliding through the water.
-Make sure to bring an underwater camera so you don’t miss out on these beautiful animals.
+Make sure to bring an underwater camera, so you don’t miss out on these beautiful animals.

 On the way out to the islands, you may spot devil rays jumping and flipping several feet into the air!

 There are scuba diving and snorkeling tours every day leaving from Tamaríndo.
 Snorkel tours cost around $60, and scuba diving costs around $90, excluding any necessary gear rental.

 Be sure to visit the Catalinas Islands during the dry season, January to March, for the best water visibility.
 From November to May, manta rays are pretty common, while the best time to see whales Is between September and March.